ZXShady/zxshady.github.io/behind_the_templates_enchantum.md

 much much better and more optimized. only 15 bytes needed instead of whatever previously was needed

-Let's assume that for some reason your `i` key on your keyboard is broken that means sadly that you can't spell out `.size()` member function so you have to resort to `std::strlen` which does not contain `i`
+Let's assume that for some reason your `i` key on your keyboard is broken that means that you can't spell out `.size()` member function so you have to resort to `std::strlen` which does not contain `i`

 ```cpp
 for(auto [e,s] : entries<E>)